-Astride the San Andreas fault, with views extending from across the Bay to San Francisco, Portola Valley's history begins with the logging town of Searsville.
-Its most famous 19th-century settler was Andrew Hallidie, inventor of the cable car, who purchased property in 1883, then donated land for a school and post office.
+Astride the San Andreas fault, with views extending from across the Bay to San Francisco, Portola Valley began its existence as the logging town of Searsville.
+Its most famous 19th-century settler was Andrew Hallidie, inventor of the cable car, who purchased property in 1883 and then donated land for a school and post office.

-Farming and stock ranching were major enterprises between 1860 and 1920, but as with much of the Peninsula, the real surge for development came after World War II.
-The town of Portola Valley was incorporated in 1964 with the goals of preserving the beauty of the valley, fostering low-density housing, and limiting services to those necessary for local residents.
+Farming and stock ranching were major enterprises between 1860 and 1920, but as with much of the Peninsula, the real surge of development came after World War II.
+The town of Portola Valley was incorporated in 1964 with the goals of preserving the beauty of the valley, fostering low-density housing and limiting services to those necessary for local residents.

 Portola Valley Neighborhoods: